odkr/pandoc-zotxt.lua/man/pandoc-zotxt.lua.md

 *BetterBibTex* respectively for details.)

 You can also use **pandoc-zotxt.lua** to manage a bibliography file.
-This is typically a lot faster.
+This is usually a lot faster.
 Simply set the `zotero-bibliography` metadata field to a filename. **pandoc-zotxt.lua** will then add the sources you cite to that file, rather than to the `references` metadata field.
 It will also add that file to the document's `bibliography` metadata field, so